Bam92/abelmbula/content/blog/postgresql-linux/index.md

 This command will order the output by `username` (an existing column in the table).

+**Update**
+Imagine that our user `pati` has changed their email address.
+So, we want modify it in our database too.
+How can we proceed?
+We cannot use `INSERT` command because the user is already in the database.
+The good command to use in this situation is `UPDATE`

 **Deletion**

 Use the command `DELETE` like this: